-- Telecast uses film and tape clips from nominated shows for the first time. - Bob Newhart emcees from the Hollywood Palladium; Johnny Carson from the New York Astor Hotel; NBC newsman David Brinkley hosts at the Sheraton Park Hotel in Washington D.C. - Washington, D.C. takes the spotlight as special Trustees Award is given to Jacqueline Kennedy for her CBS-TV tour of the White House.
-Lady Bird Johnson accepts for the camera-shy First Lady. - A new award is presented in New York created solely for daytime programs. - Television Academy's Board of Trustees honors the news departments of ABC, CBS and NBC for their coverage of John Glenn's space flight.

-- Joey Bishop emcees from the Hollywood Palladium; Arthur Godfrey from New York's Americana Hotel; Chet Huntley hosts from the Sheraton-Park Hotel in Washington D. C. - President John F. Kennedy receives a Trustees citation "... for having initiated news conferences on TV, and for scheduling a news conference as part of the first Telstar broadcast." - AT&T is given Trustees Award for conceiving and developing Telstar satellites. - An international Emmy is introduced and the recipient is the U.K.'s Granada Television for its three-hour adaptation of Tolstoy's "War and Peace."

-- Joey Bishop emcees from the Hollywood Palladium; E.G. Marshall from the Texas Pavilion at the New York World's Fair - Top honors go to "The Dick Van Dyke Show" Outstanding Comedy Series, Lead Actor and Actress (Dick Van Dyke and Mary Tyler Moore), Director (Jerry Paris) and Writers (Carl Reiner, Sam Denoff and Bill Persky). - Shelley Winters wins for Outstanding Single Performance by a Lead Actress in Chrysler Theatre's teleplay "Two is the Number" and mistakenly thanks the Motion Picture Academy for her award.

-1965 17th Emmy Awards (NBC, September 12)

-- Danny Thomas hosts from Hollywood Palladium; Sammy Davis Jr. from New York Hilton. - More than 50 million Americans watch the show. - There are five winners in Outstanding Achievement in Entertainment (Leonard Bernstein, Lynn Fontanne, Alfred Lunt, Barbra Streisand, Dick Van Dyke) and four in Outstanding Entertainment Programs ("The Dick Van Dyke Show," "The Magnificent Yankee," "My Name is Barbra," "What Is Sonata Form?
-Young People's Concert with Leonard Bernstein").

-1966 18th Emmy Awards (CBS, May 22)

-- Danny Kaye hosts at Hollywood Palladium; Bill Cosby at New York's Americana Hotel. - The Emmy Awards begin rotating among the three networks. - The awards categories are revamped again.
+- 1962 14th Emmy Awards (NBC, May 22) - Telecast uses film and tape clips from nominated shows for the first time. - Bob Newhart emcees from the Hollywood Palladium; Johnny Carson from the New York Astor Hotel; NBC newsman David Brinkley from the Sheraton Park Hotel in Washington D.C. - In Washington, D.C., a special Trustees Award is given to Jacqueline Kennedy for her CBS-TV tour of the White House.
+Lady Bird Johnson accepts for the camera-shy First Lady. - A new award is presented in New York created solely for daytime programs. - Television Academy's Board of Trustees honors the news departments of ABC, CBS and NBC for their coverage of John Glenn's space flight. - 1963 15th Emmy Awards (NBC, May 26) - Joey Bishop emcees from the Hollywood Palladium; Arthur Godfrey from New York's Americana Hotel; Chet Huntley from the Sheraton-Park Hotel in Washington D. C. - President John F. Kennedy receives a Trustees citation "... for having initiated news conferences on TV, and for scheduling a news conference as part of the first Telstar broadcast." - AT&T is given Trustees Award for conceiving and developing Telstar satellites. - An international Emmy is introduced and the recipient is the U.K.'s Granada Television for its three-hour adaptation of Tolstoy's "War and Peace." - 1964 16th Emmy Awards (NBC, May 25) - Joey Bishop emcees from the Hollywood Palladium, E.G. Marshall from the Texas Pavilion at the New York World's Fair - Top honors go to "The Dick Van Dyke Show" Outstanding Comedy Series, Lead Actor and Actress (Dick Van Dyke and Mary Tyler Moore), Director (Jerry Paris) and Writers (Carl Reiner, Sam Denoff and Bill Persky). - Shelley Winters wins for Outstanding Single Performance by a Lead Actress in Chrysler Theatre's teleplay "Two is the Number" and mistakenly thanks the Motion Picture Academy for her award. - 1965 17th Emmy Awards (NBC, September 12) - Danny Thomas hosts from Hollywood Palladium, Sammy Davis Jr. from New York Hilton. - More than 50 million Americans watch the show. - There are five winners in Outstanding Achievement in Entertainment (Leonard Bernstein, Lynn Fontanne, Alfred Lunt, Barbra Streisand, Dick Van Dyke) and four in Outstanding Entertainment Programs ("The Dick Van Dyke Show," "The Magnificent Yankee," "My Name is Barbra," "What Is Sonata Form?
+Young People's Concert with Leonard Bernstein"). - 1966 18th Emmy Awards (CBS, May 22) - Danny Kaye hosts at Hollywood Palladium; Bill Cosby at New York's Americana Hotel. - The Emmy Awards begin rotating among the three networks. - Awards categories are revamped again.
 Half revert to previous format of one winner per category.
 The rest continue to be "areas" of achievement in which multiple, one or no winners can be named. - Bill Cosby ("I Spy") wins Outstanding Actor in a Drama Series only the second black performer to win an Emmy.